100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 • On electrical heaters this can show as signs of dissolved Teflon, crevice corrosion, pitting, leaking at terminals, etc. Often causes Errors and Tripping Power.

-Plastic Corrosion - many plastic parts are made of things like ABS, Glass-filled Nylon, Polyurethane, Vinyl, Acrylic, and PVC.
+Plastic Corrosion - many plastic parts are made of things ABS, Glass-filled Nylon, Polyurethane, Vinyl, Acrylic, and PVC.

 • PTFE (Teflon®) is used as a coating on many manufacturer's heater elements.
 Signs of corrosive damage are blistering, cracking, peeling, discolouration, and more.
 PTFE is also quickly damaged if water flow is poor through a heater.